yc1171/debate-sentiment/README.md

 PPOL 6801 - Text as Data (Spring 2025) at
 <a href="https://mccourt.georgetown.edu/">Georgetown University, McCourt School of Public Policy</a>.
 </p>

+We thank the original authors for making their data and code publicly available, and Professor Nejla Asimovic for guidance on this replication exercise.

 <ul>
   <li><strong>Irene Chen</strong> - <a href="mailto:yc1171@georgetown.edu">yc1171@georgetown.edu</a></li>